mle86/man-to-md/doc/Input_Format.md

   below your program name, version, and short description.
 * Without the `-f` option, any formatting will be removed.
 * With the `-f` option, the `\fB`/`\fI`/`\fR` formatting sequences will be converted to Markdown HTML.
+* Multiple invocation variants can be separated with `.br` lines.

 ## Main Content